light-weaver/MasterCode/README.md

 # MasterCode
-A package of genetic algorithm tools for surrogate modelling and many objective optimization
+##A package of genetic algorithm tools for surrogate modelling and many objective optimization

-To be added:  %in_index = [a:b ; c:d; e:f] a:b for Problem 1, c:d for problem 2, and so on
+**Read the .docx file provided to understand the code**

+###To be fixed
+cRVEA contraints conflict: eqn{}-obj[]
+###To be added:
+New Algorithm: Family Neural Networks
+Killing connection mechanism